Newton-MR: Inexact Newton Method With Minimum Residual Sub-problem Solver: Theoretical Analysis

 \subsection{Convergence Analysis}

-In this section, we discuss the convergence properties of \cref{alg:NewtonMR}.
-For this, in \cref{sec:exact}, we first consider the case where the sub-problems \cref{eq:least_norm_solution} are solved exactly.
-Clearly, this is too stringent an assumption, and as a result, in \cref{sec:inexact}, it is subsequently relaxed to allow for inexact solutions based on \cref{eq:update_inexact_range}.
+In this section, we discuss the convergence properties of Newton-MR. For this, in \cref{sec:exact}, we first consider the slightly simpler, yet less practical, case where the sub-problems \cref{eq:least_norm_solution} are solved exactly (\cref{alg:NewtonMR_Ex}).
+Clearly, this is too stringent, and as a result, in \cref{sec:inexact}, it is subsequently relaxed to allows inexact solutions (\cref{alg:NewtonMR}).
 Convergence under a generalized variant of Polyak-\L{}ojasiewicz inequality will be treated in \cref{sec:gpl}.